Michael Jackson's Neverland Ranch sold to Pittsburgh Penguins co-owner Ron Burkle - KION546

 “Everyone pulled back for about a year in general,” Forsyth said in 2019.

+Forsyth told CNN Saturday he is no longer associated with Colony Capital or the listing of the ranch.

-CNN has reached out to Perkins and Forsyth but has not yet heard back.
+CNN has reached out to Perkins but has not yet heard back.

 Comments